herayang/guide_docker/README.md

 -
 -

-## 5. Pushing to the Docker Hub - Mireya Vera Loo
+## 5. Pushing to the Docker Hub - Ben Hinchman

 ### 5.1